CrawlScript/RpHGNN/README.md

 ## Cite

-If you use MGDCF in a scientific publication, we would appreciate citations to the following paper:
+If you use RpHGNN in a scientific publication, we would appreciate citations to the following paper:

 ```
 @misc{hu2023efficient,